 There are three types of omega-3:

-ALA, which is used as energy in your body and found in plant-based foods like chia seeds and canola oil.
+- ALA, is used as energy in your body and found in plant-based foods like chia seeds and canola oil.

 Omega-3 benefits are as follows:

-Improve bone and joint health by boosting amount of calcium in bones
+- Improve bone and joint health by boosting the amount of calcium in bones

-Reduce premature aging of the skin and balance the proportion of oil and water of your skin.
+- Reduce premature ageing of the skin and balance the proportion of oil and water on your skin.

 Importantly, omega-3 helps to fight rheumatoid arthritis: EPA and DHA, found in fish oil supplements, reduce bone stiffness and decrease joint pain!

 Probiotics are actual, living microorganisms found in many fermented foods, especially in yoghurt!

 These living organisms include healthy bacteria called Lactobacillus and Bifidobacterium, and usually work to boost gut health: they aid with digestion, replenish good bacteria lost indigestion and maintain a healthy gut biome.
 Lactobacillus has been shown to ease diarrhoea and help lactose-intolerant people digest lactose better, while Bifidobacterium eases irritable bowel syndrome.

 Most importantly, by maintaining gut health, probiotics boost immunity.
 90% of immunity comes from the gut and healthy bacteria are essential to ensure the uptake of essential nutrients, which strengthen muscles and bones.
 Consuming food rich in probiotics thus also helps to boost musculoskeletal health indirectly!